AntonMoustache/handbooks/remote-handbook.md

 #### What it is and isn’t

-**Working remotely is different to working flexitime.** Remote working means that for the agreed period your office desk is off site.
+**Working remotely is different to working flexi-time.** Remote working means that for the agreed period your office desk is off site.
 You are however expected to be at your desk (wherever or whatever that is) working, accessible and delivering as you would, were you in the office.